 Garnish: 3 raspberries

-Add the gin, egg white, lemon juice and raspberry syrup into a shaker with ice and shake vigorously until well-chilled.
+Add the gin, lemon juice, raspberry syrup and egg white into a shaker with ice and shake vigorously until well-chilled.

 Strain into a chilled cocktail glass.

 Garnish with 3 speared raspberries.

 *Raspberry syrup: Add 1 cup sugar and 1/2 cup water to a pot.
 Stir over medium heat until the sugar has dissolved.
-Bring heat to low, add 1/2 cup fresh raspberries, and macerate into a pulp.
-Fine strain to remove the berry’s tiny seeds.
+Reduce heat to low, add 1/2 cup fresh raspberries, and macerate into a pulp.
+Fine-strain to remove the berry’s tiny seeds.
 Optionally, add 1/2 oz vodka as a preservative.
 Refrigerate in a jar until ready for use.

 Raw Egg Warning